Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The `past` and `future` properties are implemented as client-side and server-side validators.

+Note you can also use `now` as default value for date and time fields which results in that always the current timestamp is used for setting the initial value.

 #### Datetime field

 Represents a field type for storing datetime values with the format `YYYY-MM-DD H:i:s`.